island-is/handbook/welcome.md

 ## Technology

-The codebase is all TypeScript and NodeJS.
-For more info please see the [Technical Direction](technical-direction.md)
+The codebase is all [TypeScript](https://www.typescriptlang.org) and [NodeJS](https://nodejs.org/en/).
+For more info please see the [Technical Direction](technical-direction.md).

 The tool we use to manage the monorepo structure is called [NX](https://nx.dev).

-For the backend we use NestJS.
-Use the pre-packaged setup that we have.
+For the backend we use [NestJS](https://nestjs.com).
+Use the pre-packaged setup that we have and you will save us all some time.

 For the frontend we use [React](https://reactjs.org) or [NextJS](https://nextjs.org).